Numerical simulations of density perturbation and gravitational wave production from cosmological first-order phase transition: Conclusion and discussion

 In this study, we performed three-dimensional numerical simulations to investigate the PBH abundance, density perturbation, and GWs production during FOPTs.
 Our simulations show that regions undergoing delayed vacuum decay can indeed develop local overdensities, and that smaller values of $\beta/H$ facilitate the formation of such overdense regions.
 Additionally, we computed the abundance of PBHs and found that it increases with $\alpha$ but decreases with $\beta/H$, which is consistent with the conclusions reported in Refs.~\cite{Liu:2021svg,Kawana:2022olo,Cai:2024nln}.
 Notably, the result exhibits stronger sensitivity to variations in $\beta/H$ and a relatively weaker dependence on $\alpha$.
 In particular, when $\alpha \gtrsim 10$, the influence of $\alpha$ on the PBH abundance becomes further suppressed.

 In the power spectrum of density perturbations at the end of the phase transition, the slope follows $k^3$ for $\log_{10}[kR_*] \textless 0.5$, while in the range $0.8 < \log_{10}[kR_*] \textless 1.3$, the slope is $k^{-1.5}$.
 We observed two peaks in the density perturbation.
 The first peak is caused by the delay of vacuum decay in different Hubble volumes, while the second peak originates from the moving forward behavior of the bubble walls.
 Moreover, for $\alpha < 1$, the peak due to the delay of vacuum decay dominates, whereas for $\alpha > 1$, the peak arising from the moving forward behavior of the bubble walls becomes dominant.
+We further note that when the fluid motion is considered the result for $\alpha > 1$ might deminished to some extent, since therein bubble wall energy would converted to the fluid energy and yield sound wave contribution to the GWs.

 Since FOPT can generate significant curvature perturbations on small scales, the upper bound constraints on the power spectrum of curvature perturbations $\mathcal{P}_\mathcal{R}$ can be translated into limitations for the phase transition parameters $\alpha$ and $\beta/H$.
 Using the fitted curvature perturbation Eq.~(\ref{Eq:Fit PR}), our results yield less stringent constraints on $\alpha$ and $\beta/H$ compared to those reported in Ref.~\cite{Liu:2022lvz}, but this result is slightly more stronger than that reported in Ref.~\cite{Cai:2024nln}.
 Such a PT is found to be in tension with the Hubble tension explanation~\cite{Elor:2023xbz}.
 For more detailed on the BBN and $\Delta N_{eff}$ constraints on the PT parameters, we refer to Refs.~\cite{Bai:2021ibt,Deng:2023twb}.